Grahp/Website/language-idioms.md

 I've been writing code in other languages, and, besides a few small differences, it's the EXACT same code I would write in clojure.

-- When you get into other people's code, it's awful
+- When you get into other people's code, it's awful.
 - Clojure forces you to write code in a certain way, where you don't have to in less opinionated languages.